RunDevelopment/eslint-plugin-clean-regex/README.md

 ## Highlights

-Some highlights of the working and working together of rules in the _recommended_ config.
+Some highlights of the working and working-together of rules in the _recommended_ config.

 ### Optimize character classes